department-of-veterans-affairs/va-digital-service-handbook/_pages/delivery/learn-and-improve-1.md

 # See the Github wiki for how to edit content on this page and markdown styles you can use:
 # link here
 #
-# Title and Description display on page and in meta
+# Title and Description display on the page and in HTML meta tags
-title: Live
+#
+title: Learn and Improve introduction
 description: Live description goes here.
 #
-# Can edit - pagination for bottom of page
+# Editable - Pagination for bottom of page
 #
 pagination: yes
-phase-prev: Build + Test
+phase-prev: Build and Test
-page-prev: none
+page-prev: checklist
-phase-next: none
+phase-next: Learn and Improve
-page-next: none
+page-next: activities
 #
 # Don't edit items below - they control the page layout
 #